Snow Bowl (1985): Background

 In the lead-up to the game, a strong blizzard hit Green Bay, Wisconsin, starting with just under 2 in of snow falling on the Saturday before the game.
-Before the game began, an additional 9 in of snow fell, with wind gusting bringing the wind-chill factor to below 0 F. The entire storm ended up dropping over 14 in inches of snow.
+Before the game began, an additional 9 in of snow fell, with wind gusts bringing the wind-chill factor to below 0 F. The entire storm dropped over 14 in of snow.
 The temperature at the end of the game, without wind chill, was 25 F. Early Sunday morning, the Packers' grounds crew began snow removal and field preparations.
 Lambeau Field's underground field heating system was utilized to help prevent the turf from freezing.
 When the tarp covering the field was being removed, wind gusts destroyed it.

 The blizzard presented significant challenges for people planning to attend the game.
-Although the game was sold out, only 19,856 fans were able to attend the game, with over 36,000 people considered no-shows, making this the lowest attended Packers' home game at Lambeau Field to that point.
+Although the game was sold out, only 19,856 fans were able to attend the game, with over 36,000 ticket holders considered no-shows, making this the lowest attended Packers' home game at Lambeau Field to that point.
 The Buccaneers chose to wear their away game jerseys, which were predominantly white.
 With visibility between one-quarter and one-half mile, there was concern that the Buccaneers would be difficult to see on the field.